-- 1. The dean of the law school from which the transfer is sought shall certify in writing the applicant's good standing and the unconditional eligibility to re-enroll. - 2.
-The academic credit to be transferred shall have been earned in a law school which is approved or provisionally approved by the American Bar Association. - 3.
-The applicant shall meet all admission standards of the College and shall comply with the College's procedures for admission. - 4.
-A transfer with advanced standing shall be denied if no transferable law school credits have been earned within a period of three years prior to the commencement of the semester or summer session for which admission is sought.
+1. The dean of the law school from which the transfer is sought shall certify in writing the applicant's good standing and the unconditional eligibility to re-enroll.

+2. The academic credit to be transferred shall have been earned in a law school which is approved or provisionally approved by the American Bar Association.

+3. The applicant shall meet all admission standards of the College and shall comply with the College's procedures for admission.

+4. A transfer with advanced standing shall be denied if no transferable law school credits have been earned within a period of three years prior to the commencement of the semester or summer session for which admission is sought.
-B. Transfer of Credits and Grades

-1. Academic credit for a course taken at another law school, whether by a transfer student or by a student visiting away, may be accepted in satisfaction of the degree requirements only if the student has received a passing grade.
+- B. Transfer of Credits and Grades - 1.
+Academic credit for a course taken at another law school, whether by a transfer student or by a student visiting away, may be accepted in satisfaction of the degree requirements only if the student has received a passing grade. - 2.
 In the case of a student visiting away, the term "passing grade" is defined as a grade of 1) C or better in any graded course, or 2) a grade of pass in a pass/fail course, if the instructor certifies that the student would have received a grade of C or better if the course had been graded.
-The other law school must be approved or provisionally approved by the American Bar Association, or, in a dean's discretion, a foreign law school other than University College Dublin (UCD), provided that the transfer credits comply with American Bar Association standards.
-Academic credit for courses taken at UCD as part of the Exchange Program shall be governed by Section II.B.3. of Appendix L. The provisions of Section V.B shall not apply to courses taken or credit earned by a TU student participating in the Exchange Program with UCD.
+The other law school must be approved or provisionally approved by the American Bar Association, or, in a dean's discretion, a foreign law school other than University College Dublin (UCD), provided that the transfer credits comply with American Bar Association standards. - 3.
+Academic credit for courses taken at UCD as part of the Exchange Program shall be governed by Section II.B.3. of Appendix L. The provisions of Section V.B shall not apply to courses taken or credit earned by a TU student participating in the Exchange Program with UCD. - 4.
+In the case of a regularly enrolled student of this College taking courses at another law school, only the number of accepted transfer credits shall appear on the student's official transcript in this College.